liferay/liferay-docs/discover/analytics-cloud/articles/04-analyzing-touchpoints/01-page-analytics.markdown

 A unique visitor has a unique IP address <!--need more info on how unique visitors are calculated--> in Analytics cloud.
-Therefore, if the same human being hits the Page from a different device, it's logged as a unique visitor to the Page.
+Therefore, if the same human being hits the Page from a different device, it's logged as two unique visitors to the Page.

 ### Metric: Page Views [](id=metric-page-views)